-I remember sitting in the college parking lot on the day of my graduation thinking to myself… I really don’t draw or paint like I dreamed of.
+I remember sitting in the college parking lot on the day of my graduation thinking to myself… I really don’t draw or paint as I dreamed of.
 This left me feeling empty and a bit lost.
 Being a new college graduate I had no time to waste, on to the job search!

 My “dream job” while growing up was to work in the feature film industry.
 The “Hollywood” life was calling.
-I worked my way through art departments, visual effects studios and major movie studios (yes I worked for them all – Walt Disney Pictures, Dreamworks & Warner Bros.) only to find that while my jobs were amazing to my friends (check out my IMDB credits), I was still feeling empty and dissatisfied.
+I worked my way through art departments, visual effects studios, and major movie studios (yes I worked for them all – Walt Disney Pictures, Dreamworks & Warner Bros.) only to find that while my jobs were amazing to my friends (check out my IMDB credits), I was still feeling empty and dissatisfied.

 What was missing?
 I wasn’t drawing or painting anymore!
 I was spending countless hours managing other artists, but not creating myself.
-I wanted to get back into “real” drawing and painting – with pencils, paints, paper and canvas!
+I wanted to get back into “real” drawing and painting – with pencils, paints, paper, and canvas!

 I Became An Art Teacher!

-What a wonderful experience it has been.
+What a wonderful experience it was.
 After learning The Gluck Method, I began to impart this method to students and saw them bloom into aspiring artists.
 Now that is rewarding!
 I finally felt that I was spending my time and energy doing something that was fulfilling and rewarding to myself and others.

-The missing piece of the puzzle in almost every art classes I had ever taken before The Gluck Method was TECHNIQUE.
+The missing piece of the puzzle in almost every art class I had ever taken before The Gluck Method was TECHNIQUE.
 I knew with my earlier education and experience that I could draw and paint relatively well compared to my peers, but not like the “Old Masters” and those beautiful masterpieces hanging in museums.